secretmtgdev/Competitive_Programming/README.md

 Learning inspired by Tushar Roy, CodeNCode, & Errichto.

-Algorithms/Data structures: Solo code challenges from post learning
+**Algorithms/Data structures**: Solo code challenges from post learning

-Everything else
-The contents of this repository is strictly for learning purposes following pseudcode --> implementation of algorithms learned from the resources.
+**Everything else**: The contents of this repository is strictly for learning purposes following pseudcode --> implementation of algorithms learned from the resources.

 ## Compile code through MAC command line